rvennam/istio101/workshop/exercise-4/README.md

     kubectl get services -n istio-system
     ```

-2. Configure Istio to automatically gather telemetry data for services that run in the service mesh.
-Create a rule to collect telemetry data.

-    ```shell
-    cd ../../plans/
-    kubectl create -f guestbook-telemetry.yaml
-    ```

 3. Obtain the guestbook endpoint to access the guestbook.

     You can access the guestbook via the external IP for your service as guestbook is deployed as a load balancer service.
 Get the EXTERNAL-IP of the guestbook service via output below: